Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 ## Interpolation

 If some data items have `null` or `undefined` values, their values get auto-assigned by the library.
 This is done by interpolating.
 To stop this, set `interpolateMissingValues={false}`.
-When you set `interpolateMissingValues` to false, the nullish values will not rendered, thus the line (or curve) will be broken into parts.
+When you set `interpolateMissingValues` to false, the nullish values will not be rendered, thus the line (or curve) will be broken into parts.

 **Interpolation related props**